Medicine admissions tests

 University Clinical Aptitude Test (UCAT)

-The UCAT (previously UKCAT) tests whether you have the appropriate mental ability, attitude and professionalism needed to succeed as a doctor.
+The UCAT (previously UKCAT) tests whether you have the appropriate mental ability, attitude and professionalism needed to succeed as a doctor or dentist.
 The test helps universities make informed choices and differentiates between highly-qualified applicants.
 It’s divided into five sections, all multiple-choice questions:

-- Verbal reasoning – assesses your ability to critically evaluate the information presented in written form
+- Verbal reasoning – 44 questions that assess your ability to critically evaluate the information presented in written form

-- Quantitative reasoning – similar to verbal reasoning but information is presented in numerical form
+- Quantitative reasoning – 36 questions similar to verbal reasoning but the information is presented in numerical form

-- Abstract reasoning – assesses your ability to think laterally and infer relationships from information
+- Abstract reasoning – 55 questions assessing your ability to think laterally and infer relationships from information

-- Decision analysis – assesses your ability to make informed decisions and judgements using complex information
+- Decision making – 29 questions assessing your ability to make informed decisions and judgements using complex information

-- Situational judgement – assesses your ability to understand real-life situations and identify appropriate behaviour to deal with them
+- Situational judgement – 69 questions assessing your ability to understand real-life situations and identify appropriate behaviour to deal with them

 More information including a list of universities that use this test for admissions is available on the UCAT site.